Choice Making Is At The Heart Of Creative Expression

 Karl Iglesias, The 101 Habits of Highly Successful Screenwriters

-If you want to build your story on a solid idea, this is what you need to take into consideration when coming with an idea to write your story:
+If you want to build your story on a solid idea, this is what you need to take into consideration when coming up with an idea to write your story:

 In the 20th Century four major issues have governed screenwriting and screenplays: